 Does this look familiar?

-Well, in retrospect – it was a bit arrogant / or naive – (depending on how you want to look at it).
-Not only did I want to learn quickly – but I wanted to learn it exactly the easiest most to-the-point way (which never seems to exist).
-Sometimes you fall into this trap for a night – or a few days, or a month… but when you string them together – I’ve seen people stuck in this loop for years.
-It’s not only that you are losing time – but that also, each loop seems to further distort your mental models – and leave you with less and less confidence.
-The optimism that I could bend time and somehow skip the line – was like a drug.
-And – not a fun one.
-The bad kind…
+Well, in retrospect it was a bit arrogant, or naive depending on how you want to look at it.
+Not only did I want to learn quickly, but I wanted to learn it exactly the easiest most to-the-point way.
+Sometimes you fall into this trap for a night, or a few days, or a month, but when you string them together I’ve seen people stuck in this loop for years.
+It’s not only that you are losing time, but each loop seems to further distort your mental models and leave you with less and less confidence.
+The optimism that I could bend time and somehow skip the line was like a drug.

-BUT – it’s not really a situation I fell into – or that someone put me it.
+But, it’s not really a situation I fell into, or that someone put me in.
 I was choosing this irrational path.
-I thought that I could learn – faster than reasonably possible.
+I thought that I could learn faster than reasonably possible.
 I did that to myself.